-While I’m in Japan, Dozer is with the golden retriever boarder, rumbling with his friends, a whirlwind of fur chasing each other around the backyard, somersaulting across the lounge room as they tumble.
+When I travel, Dozer stays with a golden retriever boarder.
+Rumbling with his friends, a whirlwind of fur chasing each other around the backyard, somersaulting across the lounge room as they tumble.

 I’m told he’s internally fretting about me. 😂